Darnell Keumo

-Owono-Darnell Keumo (born 1 October 2007) is a German professional footballer who plays as a defender for club VfL Bochum.
+Owono-Darnell Keumo (born 1 October 2007) is a German professional footballer who plays as a defender for club Waldhof Mannheim on loan from VfL Bochum.

 Club career

 Keumo started his youth career at the Essener SG 99/06 and joined Bochum in 2019.
 He signed his first professional contract on 23 June 2025 and made his 2.
 Bundesliga debut for the club on 30 August 2025 against Preußen Münster the fourth league game of the 2025–26 season being substituted on in the 76th minute for Kjell Wätjen.

 International career

 Keumo first played for Germany at U16 level in 2022.